 Despite the Farm Bill revisions and CBD’s newfound legal status, the Food and Drug Administration has yet to authorize or research any cannabis or hemp-derived byproduct.
 They continue to warn people against taking unregulated supplements that appear to have medicinal properties.

 FAQs about Phytocannabinoids

 What is phytocannabinoid hemp oil?

 Hemp oil contains a large number of phytocannabinoids.
 Cannabidiol, or CBD, is the most active and abundant cannabinoid found in raw hemp plants.
-CBD is derived from the flowers and leaves of hemp and used in various products, including tinctures, pills, topicals, gummies, and even pet treats.
+CBD is from the flowers and leaves of hemp and is used in various products, including tinctures, pills, topicals, gummies, and even pet treats.